oreqizer/oreqizer/content/the-math-of-fitness/index.md

 2. Stamina - Performing an activity for a period of time at maximal effort
 3. Strength - Force production in a given context
 4. Flexibility - Maximizing range of motion of a joint

+The _combined_ domains cause both tissue adaptations and skill development:

 5. Power - Applying maximum force in minimum time
+6. Speed - Minimizing time cycle of a repeated movement

 The _neurological_ domains are purely skill-based:

-6. Speed - Minimizing time cycle of a repeated movement
 7. Coordination - Combining movement patterns to a single movement
 8. Agility - Minimizing transition time from one movement pattern to another
 9. Balance - Controlling the body's center of gravity in relation to its support